enov/Aurora-QA/README.md

 [Aurora](https://github.com/enov/Aurora.git) is a kohana module to manually map models to database and expose a REST-like interface.

-This repository is a test application for Aurora and has some PHPUnit tests covering the module.
+Aurora-QA is a demo application.
+It also contains PHPUnit tests that covers Aurora's code.

+## Warning

+This application is not intended for production.
+It has only demonstrative and testing purposes.

 ## Installation